KonradCzart/BeeHive/README.md

-# BeeHive / HivePoint
+# HivePoint

 RESTful application for beekeepers and their employees allowing them to manage their apiaries, look after their bees' health and control their business's finances.

-# Adding new Apiary
+# Adding a new Apiary
-* choosing localisatio
+* choosing localisation on map - Weather module warns, if unpleasant weather conditions in the area are a threat to bees in that Apiary and you should not perform a survey on those Hives

-# Adding new Hive to Apiary
+# Adding a new Hive to existing Apiary
-* choosing the race of mother's bees (choose a race from the database, where its attributes are stored)
+* choosing a race of mother's bees (choose a race from the database, where its attributes are stored)
-* date of birth of mother / date of since the morther Czerws
+* bee mother's date of birth | last date when she laid eggs
-* choice of the Hive's type (Warszawski/Wielkopolski, corpuses amount)
+* Hive type (Warszawski/Wielkopolski, corpuses amount)
-* starting power of the Hive
+* starting power

-# Commiting to Hive
+# Commiting to a Hive
 * survey
-...
+* honey collection